 After we switched to full time homeschool, we used the same curriculum as the hybrid school.
 Their workbooks were stored in these storage boxes from IKEA.

 When I started homeschooling all 4 kids, we needed more storage space for curriculum materials.
+This homeschool room set up is full of homeschool organization ideas.
+Since we did not have extra space to create a homeschool room, I had to get creative with the space we had.
 My friend passed dividers on to me, like these storage dividers from Amazon.

 I labeled one per subject per kid: “Everett Math,” “Abigail Social Studies,” etc.

 As I gained confidence as a homeschool teacher, I started teaching more subjects whole group.
 Read aloud, science and social studies were all studied as a whole-group, so we could combine to one divider for those items.

 I liked the reduction of extra stuff.
 Homeschool materials can get a little overwhelming at times!
 Keep the fun in the days with these school jokes.
 Organization is important, but we need to have fun too!

 This year I started planning ahead a bit more.
 I use a 5-section divider from IKEA to organize one week of work at a time.
 It mounts right to the wall, so reduces the clutter on the counters.

 It is nice to be able to grab my materials and not have to scrounge around for what I need.